Fresh Water Management Unit Groups

-The FMU will operate in partnership with the local Rūnanga to recognise and respect the principles of the Treaty of Waitangi and develop recommendations which consider manawhenua cultural values.
+The FMU Groups operated in partnership with the local Rūnanga to recognise and respect the principles of the Treaty of Waitangi and developed recommendations which consider manawhenua cultural values.

-Each FMU group will be officially appointed by the Council’s Resource Management Committee and will include up to eight members from the community with a range of backgrounds and interests related to land and water management values.
-Selection will ensure that a cross section of community values are represented and a broad range of perspectives are considered.
-Local Iwi, along with regional and district council elected representatives will also be part of the group.
+Each FMU group was officially appointed by the Council’s Resource Management Committee and included up to eight members from the community with a range of backgrounds and interests related to land and water management values.
+Selection ensured that a cross section of community values were represented and a broad range of perspectives were considered.
+Local Iwi, along with regional and district council elected representatives were also be part of the Groups.